apache/whimsy/config/secretary-workbench.md

 Install gpg
 -----------

-Mac OS/X users can `brew install gpg`.
+macOS users can `brew install gpg`.
 Linux users likely either already have this installed, or can make use of the package manager for their operating system.